devbomb/Dive-Bomb/Documentation/HowTo/CreatingLevels.md

 > * It doesn't need to be moved if the level geometry moves

 # Creating the skybox
+Every level needs a skybox, _even indoor levels_.
+This is because the seamless loading screen uses...well, the skybox.
+Create an `Environment` asset and save it to `res://Environments` as a `.tres` file.
+You should then use it as the parameter in the `.tscn` file's `WorldEnvironment` node.

 # Creating a portal
+In the home world's .map file, place a `Transport_/StandardPortal` entity with the following parameters:
+* `SkyboxEnvironment`: the path to the `.tres` file of the `Environment` asset you created in the last step.
+Must start with "res://"
+* `TargetMap`: the path to the `.tscn` file for this level.
+Must start with "res://"
+* `Text`: the text that floats in front of the portal.
+Should be the same as the level's name(as defined in the PlayerSpawn's parameters), but this is not enforced.

 # How it works: MapImporter and TBLoader